twelho/talos-bootstrap/README.md

 The [`bootstrap.py`](bootstrap.py) script depends on Python 3 and the `yaml` and `schema` Python packages.

-- Install the dependencies with `pip3 install pyyaml schema`.
+> Install the dependencies with `pip3 install -r requirements.txt`.

 ## Using the `bootstrap.py` script